SajadSaeediG/vibration_labs/soft close drawer slides/README.md

 ### Animations
-An example of an overdamped design
+An example of an overdamped design:\
 ![overdamped](./images/drawer_overdamped.gif)

-An example of an underdamped design
+An example of an underdamped design:\
 ![overdamped](./images/drawer_underdamped1.gif)

-An example of an underdamped design
+An example of an underdamped design:\
 ![overdamped](./images/drawer_underdamped2.gif)